ritesh-chauhan0x1/Python/README.md

 ### Summary File
 - **[summary.py](summary.py)** - Contains all original code from files 1-35 with explanatory comments

+### Mini Projects
+Each mini project is a complete, working application:
+- **Calculator** - Full-featured CLI calculator with history
+- **To-Do List** - Task manager with priorities and persistence
+- **Student Records** - Complete CRUD system with grade calculation

 ### Documentation
 - Clean, well-commented code in every file
 - Practice problems with varying difficulty levels